CTV National News: Anchors

-The anchor team changed a number of times over the first few years of broadcast, with Jennings as the sole constant.
-Other co-anchors included Baden Langton and Ab Douglas.
-Larry Henderson, the former host of The National, was the show's international affairs analyst and weekend anchor for several years.
+Larry Henderson, the former host of The National was CTV's international affairs analyst and weekend anchor for several years.

-In the 1962–63 season, struggling to compete with CBC's more established CBC National News, CTV moved its newscast to 10:30, scheduling a variety show, Network, for 10:55 p.m.
+In the 1962–63 season, struggling to compete with CBC's more established CBC National News, CTV scheduled its newscast for 10:30, scheduling a variety show, Network, for 10:45 p.m.
 The experiment lasted one season.
+In 1963, the program moved to 11 p.m.
+This was seen as a direct challenge to the CBC's newscast.